SILVERRUSH. XIII. A Catalog of 20,567 Ly$\alpha$ Emitters at $z=2-7$ Identified in the Full-depth Data of the Subaru/HSC-SSP and CHORUS Surveys: Data and LAE Selection

 \subsection{Survey Data and Source Detection}

 We combine the data products from the HSC-SSP S21A internal release with data obtained from the CHORUS project \citep{Inoue2020}.
 HSC-SSP is a three-tiered imaging survey consisting of the Wide, Deep (D), and UltraDeep (UD) layers.
-In the Deep layer, three narrow-band (NB) filters (NB387, NB816, and NB921) are used in addition to five broad-band (BB) filters \citep[grizy;][]{Kawanomoto2018}.
-In the UD layer, the three NB filters and the NB1010 filter are used, while the NB387 filter is not used.
+In this study, we use data from the D and UD layers, which include observations with NB filters.
+In the D layer, three NB filters (NB387, NB816, and NB921) are used in addition to five BB filters \citep[grizy;][]{Kawanomoto2018}.
+In the UD layer, NB816, NB921, NB1010, and the five BBs are used, while the NB387 filter is not used.
 The D layer covers four separate fields: D-COSMOS, D-DEEP23, D-ELAISN1, and D-SXDS.
 The UD layer covers two areas in two fields in the D layer: UD-COSMOS and UD-SXDS.
-The CHORUS project is a deep HSC imaging survey that targets the UD-COSMOS field with four custom-made NB filters and one intermediate band filter (NB387, NB527, NB718, NB973, and IB0945).
+The CHORUS project is a deep HSC imaging survey that targets the UD-COSMOS field with four custom-made NB filters and one intermediate-band filter (NB387, NB527, NB718, NB973, and IB945), although the IB945 intermediate filter is not used in this work.